Several pairs of eyes dedicated to each project

 Carolyn Wilby MBA

-With what seems like a lifetime of business writing experience with a clear language focus (over 20 years), Carolyn openly admits to being an incurable ‘decode-aholic’— unable to read without unconsciously streamlining the information—unable to walk down the street without ‘hearing voices’ as English advertising errors scream out at her—and overall, feeling possessed by one clear vision.
-She hopes to convert organizations everywhere to plain English principles.
-“Write in language familiar to your reader based on their literacy level, reading ability, and topic knowledge in a format that helps them easily find the information they need, understand it, and use it to meet their needs.
+With what seems like a lifetime of business writing and editing experience with a clear language focus (over 20 years), Carolyn openly admits to being an incurable “decode-aholic” —unable to read without unconsciously streamlining information, unable to walk down the street without “hearing voices” as corporate jargon screams out at her—and overall, feeling possessed by one clear vision.
+She hopes to convert organizations everywhere to plain English writing techniques.
+“Write in language familiar to your readers based on their literacy level, reading ability, and topic knowledge in a format that helps them easily find the information they need, understand it, and use it.
 If they can’t understand it, then what’s the point?”

 As founder of Clear Language @ Work (CLW)…

-Carolyn has helped organizations tackle complex topics across industry sectors—everything from educational newsletters and articles to reports and case studies to product materials, ‘how to’ information, and web writing.
+Carolyn has helped organizations tackle complex topics across industry sectors— educational newsletters, articles, white papers, technical reports, case studies, marketing materials, “how to” information, web writing (and so on).
 Since inception in 1998, CLW has also provided extensive original writing, adaptation, and general English support to clients focused on reaching the English-speaking Asian markets in Toronto and Hong Kong.

 Before establishing CLW…

-Carolyn held both supplier and client—side marketing management positions in the private and public sectors where it was plain English to the rescue: working on complex insurance/rehabilitation claim information and marketing communications (Aetna Health and Life Insurance Companies of Canada) and ‘decoding’ health information for professional and patient target groups, as well as the public (Scarborough Public Health Department).
+Carolyn held both supplier and client marketing management positions in the private and public sectors.
+It was plain English to the rescue, “decoding” complex insurance/rehabilitation claim information and marketing communications (Aetna Health and Life Insurance Companies of Canada) and health information for professional and patient target groups, as well as the public (Scarborough Public Health Department).

 Just how did she get this way?

 Way too much reading and roaming around.
-After deadline: in addition to writing, Carolyn is into her family and friends, as well as (at least attempting) a range of outdoor sports while further feeding her insatiable investigative nature by exploring remote destinations throughout (so far) Europe, Australia, New Zealand, Galapagos Islands, Central and South America, Africa, and Iran.
+After deadline: Carolyn is into her family and friends, as well as (at least attempting) a range of outdoor sports while further feeding her insatiable investigative nature by exploring remote destinations throughout (so far) Europe, Australia, New Zealand, the Galapagos Islands, Central and South America, Africa, and Iran.
 What next?
-Continue to keep antennae up for The Road Not Taken; perhaps giving this one a whirl from Cairo to Cape Town.
+Continue to keep antennae up for The Road Not Taken, perhaps giving this one a whirl from Cairo to Cape Town.

 Rose Brillon BA (Hons.)